 Orange Tabby Cat—Final Thoughts

-As you can see, orange tabbies have tons of awesome traits that make them so terrific.
-This male-dominated coat has upstanding personalities and gentle demeanors.
-Orange cats would make fantastic companions—and chances are there are a few orange tabbies at your local shelter now!
+As you can see, orange tabbies have several appealing traits that make them so terrific.
+This male-dominated coat type includes several outstanding felines with gentle demeanors.
+Orange cats are fantastic companions—and chances are there are a few orange tabbies at your local shelter now!

 Featured Image Credit: Alexas_Fotos, Pixabay